Unified Patent Court

-The European patent landscape will substantially change in 2023.
+The European patent landscape will substantially change from 1st June 2023.
 The introduction of the unitary patent (UP) – a European patent that will provide uniform protection across all participating countries – will substantially reduce the cost of patent protection across Europe.
 The Unified Patent Court (UPC) will serve as a single venue for proceedings to enforce or invalidate both UPs (for which it will have exclusive jurisdiction) and European patents (EPs).
 The court’s decisions will have pan-European effect.
 Seventeen countries will initially take part in the UP system, including Germany, France, Italy and the Netherlands.
 In future, other EU member states that have signed but not yet ratified the UPC Agreement may join.
 Following Brexit, the UK is no longer an EU member state and has decided not to participate, along with Spain, Croatia and Poland.

 As one of Europe’s leading IP firms, we understand the challenges and opportunities the new system will bring for parties to pan-European patent litigation.
 We helped conceive the new procedural system and are familiar with the cultural and legal differences that will undoubtedly affect the UPC.
 Our seasoned patent litigators have many years of cross-border patent litigation experience in all key European jurisdictions.

 1 These 17 countries are Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxemburg, Malta, the Netherlands, Portugal, Slovenia, Sweden.